Shop Small Business

 Product Review: Neso Tents

 What type of beach shade do you use?
-After years of dragging the big heavy beach canopy bag down to the shore and hoping we could get it set up and down by ourselves if my husband wasn’t on the trip, I found a new easier beach shade that weighs considerably less!
+After years of dragging the big heavy beach canopy bag down to the shore and hoping we could get it set up and down by ourselves if my husband wasn’t on the trip, I found a new easier beach shade, a Neso Tent, that weighs considerably less!
 Neso beach tents are a breeze to use and store.
 These lycra/nylon tents provide water resistant sunshade with different configurations depending on where you put the poles.
 There is a slight learning curve to setting them up on a windy day but tutorial videos helped.
 This Neso beach tent was great for our multigenerational beach trip so the great grandmas, the tired surfers, and the baby could have shade.
 We did have our tent blow down once but the winds were over 20 mph and changing directions.
 I was quite impressed with how well it did on other windy days and much less worried than usual about the umbrella flying down the beach or the whole canopy tent overturning and hurting someone.
 This beach tent can also be used in the backyard or sidelines.
-Instead of filling the bags with sand, you can use rocks, other weights,…
+Instead of filling the bags with sand, you can use…

 10 reading questions to ask your child